 - Abhorrent Admirer: Lovey, Walter's pet pigeon, takes an instant liking to Lance's pigeon form (to his displeasure).

-- Accidental Misnaming: Lance repeatedly calls Walter "Wilbur" for a while but eventually starts getting his name right.
+- Accidental Misnaming: Lance repeatedly gets Walter's name wrong when they first meet, only getting it right when they start to know each other better.
 Made extra funny when Lance drives to Walter's and the Title In says "Wilbur's House" before hastily correcting itself to "Walter's House".

 - The Ace: Lance is the best agent the agency has, and it shows.

 - Actor Allusion: When Walter can't see or hear, he says his other senses are heightened.

 - Actually Pretty Funny: When Marcy found out about Lance turning into a pigeon as the main reason she wasn't able to track him down during her pursuit against him, she goes into a laughing fit before noting how messed up that is.

 - All of the Other Reindeer: Ever since he was a kid, Walter has had to deal with being called "weird".
 Even among his fellow scientists at the agency, he is still labelled this, due to his odd, non-lethal gadgets.

 - All There in the Script: Killian's name is never said onscreen.
 Lance and Walter both casually refer to him as "Robo-Hand".

 - An Aesop: The bad guys may not care if you're nice to them, but they will care if you're nasty to them.
 When Killian lost his crew, he went from being a generic spy villain to taking up a vendetta to bring down Lance personally and destroy all he held dear.